bruce803/acad-homepage.github.io/_pages/about.md

 - *2014.07* Best Paper Candidate, GlobeCom 2014.

 # 🎓 Educations
-- *2013.09 - 2017.12 (now)*, University of Electronic Science and Technology of China, Computer Science PhD.
+- *2013.09 - 2017.12*, University of Electronic Science and Technology of China, Computer Science PhD.
 - *2015.09 - 2019.06*, University of Electronic Science and Technology of China, Computer Science Mphil.
 - *2004.09 - 2008.09*, Liaoning University of Technology, Bachelor of Computational Mathematics